mozilla/fx-private-relay/docs/adr/0001-optional-tls-for-incoming-smtp.md

 ## Links

+- [Why do websites block Relay masks?][MPP_2922_DOC] (Mozilla-only) -
+  The technical report from an investigation of risks to the Relay service ([MPP-2922][MPP_2922]).
+This identified the TLS requirement as the biggest cause of Relay masks being blocked at website registration.

 - [Email receiving - Creating receipt rules][SES_RULES] -
   This is the AWS documentation for setting up email receiving, and includes the step for making inbound TLS to required or optional: